aevyrie/bevy_mod_picking/crates/backends/bevy_picking_shader/NOTES.md

 Is the above just duplicating work already done in bevy_render?

-Instead, need to add a node to the render graph that takes the output from the vertex shader, and runs th picking frag shader, writing to a texture.
+Instead, need to add a node to the render graph that takes the output from the vertex shader, and runs the picking frag shader, writing to a texture.